PragyaMaroti/C/chapter_1.md

 C is one of the languages which we use in the process of communivating with the computers.
 Communicating with a computer involves speaking the language the computer understands, which immediately rules out English as the language of communication with computer.
+It is a compiled language.
 #### Origin of C:
 It was developed at Bell Labs, by Dennis Ritchie, Ken Thompson and others.
 It was a by-product of the UNIX operating system.
 Like other operating systems of that time, UNIX was written in assembly level language. </br>
 programs written in assembly level language are hard to debug and enhance, and UNIX wwas no exception.